Brian Stowell: Life in Liverpool

 In 1955 Stowell moved to Liverpool to study physics at the University of Liverpool.
 He met Pat Price, who became his first wife and mother to his two eldest children.
 After graduation Stowell worked as a physics teacher in a secondary school in Liverpool which he hated.

 He later worked at the United Kingdom Atomic Energy Authority.
 During this time, Stowell kept some of his sensitive research notes in Manx, knowing that he was the only person in the world who could understand them fully, often creating new scientific terms.

-While living in Liverpool he attended Irish language classes, feeling that they were "the next best thing to Manx."
-Stowell become fluent in Irish and taught the language in Liverpool, although not without difficulty during the Troubles:And when the troubles came in Northern Ireland it was a bit difficult because people threatened the office in Liverpool about the class in Irish and it was….well they had to laugh in the end because I said, ‘Change the name to Celtic Studies,’ and they did that and they made other threats because they thought that was the football club Celtic in Glasgow.Stowell used his experience learning and teaching Irish to translate the Irish language course Buntús Cainte into Manx, which became Bunneydys for the Manx language learning community.
+While living in Liverpool he attended Irish language classes arranged by Conradh na Gaeilge, as he felt that they were "the next best thing to Manx."
+Stowell ultimately became fluent in Irish and taught classes in the language in Liverpool, although not without difficulty during the Troubles:And when the troubles came in Northern Ireland it was a bit difficult because people threatened the office in Liverpool about the class in Irish and it was….well they had to laugh in the end because I said, ‘Change the name to Celtic Studies,’ and they did that and they made other threats because they thought that was the football club Celtic in Glasgow.
+Stowell eventually used his experience learning and teaching Irish to translate the Irish language course Buntús Cainte into Manx, which became Bunneydys for the Manx language learning community.

 He gained a PhD in applied physics while lecturing at Liverpool John Moores University and became head of department.
 While lecturing in Liverpool, he taught Manx to Phil Gawne and Adrian Cain, who would both later hold the position of Manx Language Officer after Stowell was appointed in 1991.

 In 1990, Stowell published Contoyrtyssyn Ealish ayns Çheer ny Yindyssyn, his translation into Manx of Alice's Adventures in Wonderland.

 Stowell's first marriage broke down in the mid-1970s and he married his second wife Julia Berney in 1982, with whom he had two girls.